Table of Contents

 To change the order of the links in your navigation bar, grab the handle to the left of your page/link titles and drag them up or down.

-To delete your page, click the ellipses menu in the upper right of the editor view and select Delete page.
+To delete your page, click Settings and select Delete page.

 Settings